-Consumer Experience research is high on the agenda of many research teams, including SkyTeam, one of the ‘big three’ international airline alliances.
-As an association of 19 airlines, SkyTeam’s mission is to create a seamless travel experience through operational excellence while maintaining a customer focus.
+Consumer Experience research is high on the agenda of many research teams; this is also the case at SkyTeam, one of the ‘big three’ international airline alliances, which associates 19 airlines.
+SkyTeam’s mission is to create a seamless travel experience through operational excellence while maintaining a customer focus.
 To guarantee a consistent superior Customer Experience, they wanted to capture experiences from SkyPriority customers throughout all SkyPriority touchpoints.
 Over the last five years, SkyTeam has taken the long-haul approach when it comes to research by championing long-term collaboration and consumer inclusiveness.

 “At SkyTeam, our position is to help member airlines offer customers a more seamless travel experience.
-With the SkyPriority Panel project, we can offer our members crucial real-time feedback, allowing them to improve the customer experience.” – Mauro Oretti, Vice President Sales & Marketing
+With the SkyPriority Panel project, we can offer our members crucial real-time feedback; thus allowing them to improve the customer experience.” – Mauro Oretti, Vice President Sales & Marketing

-SkyTeam’s first stop in its collaboration with InSites Consulting was the launch of the SkyPriority Panel app in 2014, which has been running successfully since then.
+SkyTeam’s first stop in its collaboration with InSites Consulting was the launch of the SkyPriority Panel app in 2014; and it has been running successfully since then.
 In 2018-‘19, SkyTeam was looking to expand its research efforts and widen its approach.

 Earning their wings